dat-ecosystem-archive/hyperdrive-http/readme.md

 ### API

-Hyperdrive works with either a archive lookup function or a single archive:
+Hyperdrive works with many archives/feeds or a single archive.

+#### Multiple Archives

+If you have multiple archives, you will need to look the archive to return using the key.

 Initiate with an archive lookup function:
 `var onrequest = hyperdriveHttp(getArchive)`

-or pass a single archive:
-`var onrequest = hyperdriveHttp(archive)`

-The archive lookup function would look like this:
+The archive lookup function may look like this:

 ```js
 var getArchive = function (datInfo, cb) {